generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 Excellent!

-If you squint, it might be clear that our two branches in `go` map directly onto the `bind` (concat) and `return` (singleton) methods of the list monad.
+If you squint, it might be clear that our two branches in `go` map almost directly onto the `bind` (concat) and `return` (singleton) methods of the list monad.
 Indeed, we could swap in the behavior of a different monad and get the results we expect:

 ```py
 import itertools